Cervator/Cervator.github.io/_posts/2020-12-24-1st-day-of-Xmas.md

 Transferring itself is fairly straight forward and remarkably simple, focused around the configured file share.

-* You can "upload" creatures without anything in their inventory (a saddle is allowed)
+* You can "upload" creatures without anything in their inventory (an equipped saddle is allowed)
 * You can upload *most* items, or maybe that's just a thing in [PixARK](https://store.steampowered.com/app/593600/PixARK/) - the pixellated Minecraft-style cousin of ARK
 * You can upload your character itself and immediately auto-login to a target server, assuming you're not carrying any forbidden items (usually unique, event, or end-game)

 From any map transfer station you can re-download creatures, items, or even yourself if something goes wrong mid-transfer leaving you in a limbo state "in the network" - this is to keep your character safe if you do not finish the respawning process on the target server.

 The way this works is via basic text files being written to the file share, describing whatever object was saved to the network.
-When such an object is downloaded it is recreated fresh on the target server, with some limited loss of things like inventory folders (for optional organizing of items), active buffs, and so on.
-I forget if active gestation transfers in a living being ..
+When such an object is downloaded it is recreated fresh on the target server, with some limited loss of things like inventory folders (for optional organizing of items), active buffs, an active breeding process (gestation) and so on.

 In other words it is almost like a serialization & deserialization process, using the fileshare as a transfer point, instead of anything more complicated like a direct transfer byte by byte between two live servers talking over a network.
-The network share is a safe checkpoint - first atomic removal from one server, storage in the midpoint, then asynchronous recreation in the target when needed.
+The network share is a safe checkpoint - first an atomic move from the origin service to file storage in the midpoint, then asynchronous recreation in the target when needed.

 With admin access this can naturally be abused, as you can mess with the files directly, duplicate things, and so on.
-Plus the share could be lost or have files go corrupted.
+Plus the share could be lost or have files go corrupt.
 So far I haven't seen this happen, and duplication has been accidental between server backups - having transferred objects off one map then later ended up restoring a backup where said objects were still present.

 Both objects _and players_ can end up in several places at once which doesn't bother the game in the slightest.
 On the flipside tribe establishment doesn't transfer or sync at all, meaning you have to recreate on each map, and each such tribe is technically unique.